akeneo/pim-docs/developer_guide/installation/system_requirements/setup_requirements_ubuntu_1404.rst

 .. include:: /reference/technical_information/choose_database.rst.inc

-Based on this formula, either you need a :ref:`mongodb-install`, either you can directly go to the :ref:`system-configuration` section.
+Based on this formula, either you need a :ref:`mongodb-install-1404`, either you can directly go to the :ref:`system-configuration-1404` section.

-.. _mongodb-install:
+.. _mongodb-install-1404:

 MongoDB Installation (optional)
 *******************************